-Indirect fired kilns have proven to be the ‘work-horse’ of carbon regeneration for decades.
-The concept of the equipment is basic and consists of a rotating tube within a hot combustion chamber.
+Horizontal indirect fired kilns have proven to be the ‘work-horse’ of carbon regeneration for decades.
+The concept of the equipment is based on a rotating tube within a hot combustion chamber.
 This tube is fed with fouled carbon from a feed screw.
-Since the tube has a slight slope and contains angled lifters, its rotary motion imparts a gentle momentum to the carbon.
+Since the tube has angled lifters, its rotary motion imparts a gentle momentum to the carbon.
 The gentle motion serves to expose the carbon to the regenerative atmosphere and heat transfer surfaces whilst taking care not to fracture the carbon.

 The kiln heat tube has a variable speed capability which has an influence on residence time.
 This in turn has an effect on the quality of the carbon regeneration.
 Every rotation removes a ‘cut’ from the solid bed using a simple scroll mechanism.
 As carbon flows through the tube it is dried and regenerated (or reactivated) to approximate or better than it’s initial virgin state.

 There are 3 standard kiln sizes on offer.
 The heat tube in each model is limited by carbon volume and the volumetric throughput rates below can be converted to mass throughput rates once the bulk density is known.

 TR800 < 1.4 m3/h

 TR1200 < 3.4 m3/h

 Each model is designed to handle carbon that has up to 50% moisture content.
 However, It is important to note that these throughput values are based on a set 20 minutes residence time.
 If more residence time is needed then these throughput volumes should be reduced accordingly.
 If you are unsure of your specific process needs, please contact us and we will provide a customized assessment for your application.